msgalenwhite/wedding-site/README.md

 -- (SignIn) Set error for incorrect name

 -- (StoryForm)
-  - button to return and change their rsvp responses
   - button to edit a story previously submitted
     - FUNCTIONALITY - need to alert them if a partial story will be deleted